gitnik17/transly/README.rst

     import transly.pronunciation as tp

     # let's try a hindi word
-    # the accent would obviously be American
+    # the prediction accent would be American
     QUERY = 'MAKAAN'
     a = tp.load_model(model_path='cmu')
     a.infer(QUERY, separator=" ")